 (a) Instructor: Dr Ahmed Vawda

-(b) Office Hours: Posted on office door
+(b) Office Hours: Posted on office doo or and the second se

-(c) Location: F342D
+(C) Location: F342D

 (d) Phone: 3703479 Alternative Phone:

 (e) Email: vawda@camosun

 (f) Website:

 2. Intended Learning Outcomes

 (No changes are to be made to this section, unless the Approved Course Description has been forwarded through EDCO for approval.)